bs333/hft-liquidity-research/README.md

 The SVM feature importance is based on the magnitude of the feature coefficients from the fitted model, with higher coefficients indicating more important features.

-From doing this Feature Importance Analysis, we look to gauge if any specific features show consistent importance across models, indicating that it could have high predictive power for return direction.
+From doing this Feature Importance Analysis, we look to gauge if any specific features show consistent importance across models, indicating that they could have high predictive power for return direction.

 ### Results

 The following results (see code) show the confusion matrix and accuracy for our 3 models with the baseline features, subset selection features, and Feature Importance selected features.

 For the confusion matrix, the top-left square represents the accurate Up predictions, and the bottom-right square represents the accurate Down predictions.
 The top-right and bottom-left represent misclassifications on the test set.
 The accuracy is represented as the percentage of correct classifications of market direction.
-We also present the feature importance coefficients for the RF and SVM models as well as graphs showing the feature importances visually.
+We also present the feature importance coefficients for the RF and SVM models as well as graphs showing the feature importance visually.

 Some takeaways from these results are the high accuracy of the baseline models relative to the tuned models with a subset of liquidity metrics.
 In a way, this shows that perhaps all the liquidity metrics were relevant and that it is difficult to predict return direction with a limited set of liquidity metrics.

 From the feature importance, we see some interesting results.
 The metrics: Liquidity Ratio, Flow Ratio, and Turnover all appeared to be consistently important for all models.
-These metrics had the largest feature importances which would indicate they were most influential in the predictions.
+These metrics had the largest feature importance which would indicate they were most influential in the predictions.

 ### Conclusion

 Through our research we have presented an advanced framework for liquidity analysis, highlighting the crucial role of liquidity in the financial markets and its potential to influence transaction costs and market stability.
 We have expanded our knowledge related to identifying and regulating liquidity risk and statistical model formulation grounded in liquidity analysis.

 The research conducted has been able to identify crucial liquidity metrics from a variety of methods, such as using machine learning algorithms such as Logistic Regression, Support Vector Machine, and Random Forest.
-For our goal of predicting return direction at minute-intervals, we observed that using a large set of liquidity metrics proves to be more effective than subsetting based on accuracy metrics.
+For our goal of predicting return direction at minute intervals, we observed that using a large set of liquidity metrics proves to be more effective than subsetting based on accuracy metrics.

-In some way this could be due to the nature of predicting at very small intervals, which could require more inputs for accurate predictions.
+In some way, this could be due to the nature of predicting at very small intervals, which could require more inputs for accurate predictions.
 When evaluating features individually through the feature importance of our SVM and RF models, Liquidity Ratio, Flow Ratio, and Turnover appeared as the most significant features.
-In addition, Random Forest was the method that had the best results in terms of highest accuracy.
+In addition, Random Forest was the method that had the best results in terms of the highest accuracy.

 This suggests that changes in these measures can lead to significant alterations in the prediction outcomes, implicating their importance as a determinant of liquidity.
-A next step for this project would be to apply these liquidity metrics to different stock data to see if consistent results are achieved in terms of accuracy and feature importance.
+The next step for this project would be to apply these liquidity metrics to different stock data to see if consistent results are achieved in terms of accuracy and feature importance.

+### References:

+- "A Study on Brexit: Correlations and Tail Events Distribution of Liquidity Measures", M. Kong, A. Salighehdar and D. Bozdog, Journal of Management Science and Business Intelligence (JMSBI), Vol. 3, No. 1, July 2018.
+- "Detection of Rare Events in Multidimensional Financial Datasets with Zonoid Depth Functions", P. Golbayani and D. Bozdog, IEEE Symposium Series on Computational Intelligence (SSCI), pg.
+1-6, 2017.
+- "Liquidity Risk and Asset Movement Evidence from Brexit", D. Mago, A. Salighehdar, M. Parekh, D. Bozdog, and I. Florescu, IEEE Symposium Series on Computational Intelligence (SSCI), pg.
+1-8, 2017.
+- "Cluster Analysis of Liquidity Measures in A Stock Market Using High-Frequency Data", A. Salighehdar, Y. Liu, D. Bozdog, and I. Florescu, Journal of Management Science and Business Intelligence, Vol. 2, No. 2, August 2017.
+- "Rare Events Analysis Using Multidimensional Liquidity Measures in Financial Markets", Margarita Zaika, MS Thesis, Stevens Institute of Technology, 2021
+- "An Event Study of Brexit on Distribution Characteristics of Liquidity Measures", M. Kong, MS Thesis, Stevens Institute of Technology, 2017